 When it comes to your nonprofit’s annual fundraising goals, securing major gifts is likely among your most pressing concerns.
 Where will they come from?
 How large will they be?
-Especially if your organization is carrying out a long-term fundraising project like a capital campaign, these questions are no doubt on your mind.
+These questions are no doubt on your mind, especially if your organization is carrying out a long-term fundraising project like a capital campaign.

 Luckily, by incorporating prospect research into your major gifts strategy, your nonprofit will be well equipped to identify likely sources of the types of major gifts you need.